- Fair Oaks, CA 95628

 CLCs create individual multi-day workshops in the students’ home communities.
 To avoid repetition, each workshop is designed to offer unique content, fusing rich anthroposophical studies with artistic experience with music, painting and/or eurythmy.
 A variety of subject material may be offered over the course of three years, with 2, 3, or 4 workshops per year.

-Many people attend CLC workshops because they are interested in learning about the fundamentals of Waldorf education and in possibly preparing to become teachers themselves.
+Many people attend CLC workshops because they are interested in learning about the fundamentals of Waldorf education and in possibly becoming teachers themselves.
 Others attend for personal and family enrichment, preparation for future Waldorf activities, or for other professional venues.

 In general, courses offered in the Community Learning Centers will focus on basic anthroposophy and the arts.
 Courses likely to be given are included in the list that follows.
 No academic credit is given for these courses.